SanjayP9/YouTrackDark/README.md

 # YouTrackDark
-Just a dark theme for YouTrack
+A dark theme for YouTrack as a Chrome Extension